YES, Broken Relationships Can Really Hurt!

 3. Bargaining

-Bargaining often goes hand in hand with denial.
+It always seems that bargaining often goes hand in hand with denial.
 Bargaining can be looking for any possible way to make the relationship work through negotiation, threats, and magic—for example, telling your ex that you will change, move, or go to therapy or telling him he is hurting the children, his family, your family, and the dog by leaving.
 And, of course, this phase is not limited to bargaining with your ex.
 Many people bargain with The Powers That Be, promising to be a better person if only the ex would come back.
 You may take a new interest in astrology, tarot cards, or any voodoo that will forecast a reunion during this stage.
 This is also when we attempt to enlist all friends and family to “talk some sense” into them.

 4. Depression